yeasy/docker-hyperledger/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-hyperledger` GitHub repo](https://github.com/yeasy/docker-hyperledger).

 # What is docker-hyperledger?
+Base Docker image with hyperledger fabric binaries (peer, membersrvc) deployed.

+Please use the `dev` tag if you want have a full development env with tools like protoc supports.

-Base Docker image with hyperledger deployed.
-Your can see [hyperledger-peer](https://hub.docker.com/r/yeasy/hyperledger-peer/) if you want to deploy a hyperledger cluster.
+Your can see [hyperledger-cluster](https://github.com/yeasy/docker-compose-files#hyperledger) if you want to quickly deploy a hyperledger cluster.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/yeasy/hyperledger/](https://registry.hub.docker.com/u/yeasy/hyperledger/).